10 Best Herbal Decoctions For Sunburn

 Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its anti-inflammatory and soothing properties.

-When prepared as a decoction, it can be applied topically to alleviate the discomfort of sunburn by reducing redness and inflammation.
-To make the decoction, the fresh or dried leaves are boiled in water for several minutes, then strained and cooled before application.
-This herbal remedy is believed to support skin healing by promoting circulation and providing a cooling effect.
+When prepared as a decoction, it can help alleviate the discomfort associated with sunburn by reducing inflammation and redness.
+To make the decoction, the fresh or dried leaves are boiled in water for about 15 to 20 minutes, then strained and cooled before application.
+This herbal remedy is often used externally as a compress or bath to cool the skin and promote healing.